University of Connecticut: Campus

 The University of Connecticut Police Department is a fully functional police agency with the same statutory authority as any municipal police department in the State of Connecticut.
 State and internationally accredited, the department is responsible for protecting lives and property at the University of Connecticut and all adjacent areas within the jurisdiction of the UConn Police Department.
 This includes the main campus in Storrs and the regional campuses.
 The UConn Division of Public Safety also includes the UConn Fire Department, and Office of the Fire Marshal and Building Inspectors.
-The UConn Storrs campus is equipped with a blue-light system which allows students to press an emergency button which will notify the police to come to that location.
+UConn campuses are equipped with a blue-light system which allows students to press an emergency button which will notify the police to come to that location.

-UConn 2000 was a public-private partnership to rebuild, renew and enhance the University of Connecticut from 1995 to 2005, funded by the State of Connecticut.
-UConn 2000 was enacted by the Connecticut General Assembly in 1995 and signed into law by Governor John G. Rowland.
-The construction projects were overseen by President Philip E. Austin.
-The legislature renewed the construction investments through 21st Century UConn, the continuation of UConn 2000, which is another billion dollar construction investment by the state to upgrade facilities at the University of Connecticut.
-It passed the Connecticut General Assembly and was signed into law by Governor Rowland in 2002.
-By the time of the project's completion, every building on campus will be new or completely renovated.
-Money has also been put into the regional and satellite campuses, including the new School of Business facilities in downtown Hartford.

 Next Generation Connecticut is a multi-faceted $1.5 billion plan to build the state's economic future through strategic investments in science, technology, engineering, and math disciplines (STEM).
-It passed the Connecticut General Assembly and was signed into law by Governor Dannel Malloy in June 2013.
+It passed the Connecticut General Assembly and was signed into law by Governor Dannel Malloy in 2013.
 The funds will be used over a 10-year period to hire 250+ new faculty, increase undergraduate enrollment by 6,580 students, and upgrade aging campus infrastructure.
 Money has also been allocated to build new STEM facilities, construct new STEM teaching laboratories and to create a premier STEM honors college.
 NextGenCT will also allow for the construction of student housing and a digital media center at the Stamford campus, and allow for the relocation of the Greater Hartford campus back to downtown Hartford.